microsoft/playwright/docs/api.md

 - `options` <[Object]> Optional waiting parameters
   - `visibility` <"visible"|"hidden"|"any"> Wait for element to become visible (`visible`), hidden (`hidden`), present in dom (`any`).
 Defaults to `any`.
   - `polling` <[number]|"raf"|"mutation"> An interval at which the `pageFunction` is executed, defaults to `raf`.
 If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
 If `polling` is a string, then it can be one of the following values:
-    - `raf` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
+    - `'raf'` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
 This is the tightest polling mode which is suitable to observe styling changes.
-    - `mutation` - to execute `pageFunction` on every DOM mutation.
+    - `'mutation'` - to execute `pageFunction` on every DOM mutation.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) method.
 - `...args` <...[Serializable]|[JSHandle]> Arguments to pass to  `pageFunction`
 - returns: <[Promise]<[JSHandle]>> Promise which resolves to a JSHandle of the success value